fanquake/core-review/windows.md

 ## Install Visual Studio

-Download the `Community 2017` version of [Visual Studio](https://visualstudio.microsoft.com/vs/).
+Download the latest `Community` version of [Visual Studio](https://visualstudio.microsoft.com/vs/).

 Run the Installer, when prompted choose the `Desktop development with CPP` workload.

-Choose `Git for Windows` from the Induvidual Components menu.
+Choose `Git for Windows` from the Individual Components menu.

 You can uncheck the `NuGet package manager`.